Mugabe body being flown to Zimbabwe, burial place undecided

-HARARE, Zimbabwe (AP) — The body of Zimbabwe’s longtime ruler Robert Mugabe is being flown to the capital, Harare, where it will be displayed at historic locations for several days before burial at a location still undecided because of friction between the ex-leader’s family and the government.
+HARARE, Zimbabwe (AP) — The body of Zimbabwe’s longtime ruler Robert Mugabe is being flown to the capital, Harare, on Wednesday where it will be displayed at historic locations for several days before burial at a location still unannounced, indicating friction between the ex-leader’s family and the government.

 Mugabe, who died at 95 in a Singapore hospital on Friday, was a guerrilla leader who led the fight to end white-minority rule in what was then Rhodesia, and ruled Zimbabwe from its independence in 1980 until he was deposed in 2017.
 During his 37-year authoritarian leadership Zimbabwe descended from prosperity to economic crisis marked by hyperinflation, unemployment and a drastic drop in living conditions for its 16 million people.

-President Emmerson Mnangagwa, who was Mugabe’s closest ally and vice president before ousting him with the military, is to meet the plane when it lands in Harare later Wednesday carrying Mugabe’s body, his widow Grace and other family members.
+President Emmerson Mnangagwa, who was Mugabe’s closest ally and vice president before ousting him with the military, is expected to meet the plane when it lands in Harare carrying Mugabe’s body, his widow Grace and other family members.

-The Mugabe family publicly invited all Zimbabweans to go to the Harare airport to welcome the former leader’s remains, according to an announcement on state media.
+The Mugabe family publicly invited all Zimbabweans to go to the Harare airport to welcome the former leader’s remains, according to an announcement on state media and a few hundred have gathered at the airport, singing songs praising Mugabe.
+Elsewhere Harare is bustling as a normal weekday, with vehicles lined up for scarce fuel, vendors selling vegetables and currency dealers selling cash.

-The body is to go to Mugabe’s birthplace in Zvimba, 85 kilometers (53 miles) northwest of Harare, where it will lie in state overnight, according to local press reports.
+About 500 mourners gathered in Zvimba, Mugabe’s birthplace, 85 kilometers (53 miles) northwest of Harare, where his body will lie in state overnight.
 It will then be taken to Rufaro stadium in the capital’s poor Mbare neighborhood for viewing for two days before it is moved Saturday to the National Sports Stadium, where African heads of state, dignitaries and the public will attend a service, according to a government statement.

 Where and when the former strongman will be buried has not been announced, as a result of a disagreement between the government and Mugabe’s wife and other family members.